Calculating the Life Time Value (LTV) of Mobile App Users

 “More users on your mobile app does not mean more profit from all of them.
 80% percent of the profit comes from just 20% of users.
 And LTV helps to narrow down that 20% of valuable users”

-If your are a mobile-first company looking to plan a long-term growth strategy, and are focused on exclusively targeting those valuable users, LTV method is what you need to look into.
+If your are a mobile-first company planning for a long-term growth strategy, and are focused on exclusively targeting those valuable users, LTV method is what you need to look into.

 Why you need to know about LTV?

 - It lets you know who are your profit-generating users

 - It helps to set future goals and promotions for your valuable users

 - And helps you to forecast the health of your mobile app

 Before we go to the calculation part, let us understand some important factors that go into calculating LTV.